Skyrah1/dnd-blog/_posts/2020-05-29-barbarian.md

 ### Primal Path

 At 3rd level, you get to choose a subclass that will change how your Rage works in various ways, ranging from getting even *angrier* and attacking more times per round, to channelling the spirits of animals through your character's body, to affecting the environment in a small area around you.
-I will go into more detail with each subclass in a separate article.
+[I go into more detail with each subclass in a separate article](a-guide-to-barbarian-in-d&d-5e-part-2).

 ### Extra Attack